Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Pulsars.md

 **nan** - An experiment to introduce children to pulsars, explain what they are and how they can be used as clocks and to find out about the interstellar medium.

-Last initially checked on 2022-02-27 by Andrew Sellek (ads79@cam.ac.uk)) and doublechecked on 2022-01-30 by Lavinia Finalde Delfini (lf465@cam.ac.uk))
+Last initially checked on 2022-02-27 by Andrew Sellek (ads79@cam.ac.uk)) and double-checked on 2022-01-30 by Lavinia Finalde Delfini (lf465@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->